 Further clarification was sought from the valuer over the potential effect of market uncertainty on the valuations provided.
 It was ascertained that the market uncertainty predominantly impacts on the valuation of SPT's investment property, which account for under 5% of SPT's total property assets.
-Investment properties were revalued as at 31/03/2021 with the District Valuer updating their guidance to state that "our valuation is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards".
+Investment properties have been revalued on the two proceeding financial years with no 'material valuation uncertainty' being reported.
 Sensitivity analysis in relation to investment properties is detailed in accounting policy 23, Assumptions about the future and other sources of estimation uncertainty.

-• All other operational asset classes are valued on an historic costs basis.
+All other operational asset classes are valued on an historic costs basis.
 SPT asserts that at any point in time, the carrying amount does not differ materially from that which would be determined using current value.